cmlsharp/google-foobar/README.md

 My solutions to the Google foo.bar challenges

 NOTE: At the time of writing, I have no formal computer science experience and when I began these challenges, I had only been learning Python for less than 1 week.
 These solutions are not by any means garaunteed to be the "best" way to solve the problems.

+I am in the process of adding comments to my code so that others can understand my reasoning